SalesforceLabs/ActionPlansV4/README.md

 # Using Action Plans with Custom Objects

+## Add a New Custom Object Action Plan button to the Action Plan object

+While Action Plans already overrides the New Action Plan action, the New button will show a new Action Plan screen, but will not allow adding an existing template.
+(Perhaps this will be in a future release... safe harbor.)
+Create a custom button with the following format on the Action Plan object and add it to the related list on the custom object page layout:

+1. Navigate to Setup > Object Manager > Action Plan > Buttons, Links, and Actions > New Button or Link
+1. Give it a label and name, such as "New MyObject Action Plan"
+1. Display Type is List Button.
+Uncheck the list checkbox.
+1. Use the following format for the button:
+    ```
+    {!URLFOR( $Action.ActionPlan__c.New, null, [refType="CustomObject__c", refId=CustomObject__c.Id])}
+    ```

-## To Use a Custom Object with Action Plans
+## To Show the Custom Object Option on Action Plans Edit Pages

 1. Create the object and be sure to check "Track Activities" for the object attrributes
 1. Create a lookup field from Action Plan to the object. **Name the field the same as the object name.** The field label can be anything.
-1. Add the field to the Related Objects fieldset on Action Plan.
+1. Add the field to the `Related Objects` fieldset on Action Plan.
 1. The related object will now be available for selection when creating a new Action Plan and relating it to an object.
 1. Add the following code to the object trigger in `before delete` and `after undelete` contexts: